 The seats were super comfortable and brand new.
 I loved the charcoal gray.
 There was a handy reading lamp just above the seat so you wouldn’t have to turn on all the overhead lights.

-Each seat came with a Cole Haan amenity kit in a handy bag.
+Each American Airlines Boeing 777 business class seat also came with a Cole Haan amenity kit in a handy bag.

 The bag was probably 3x the size it needed to be, but better too much room than not enough, right?

 The amenity kit came with a pretty basic assortment of toiletries, including lotion, chapstick, mouthwash, tissues, earplugs, toothbrush/toothpaste, an eye mask, a pen, and coupons for Casper and Cole Haan.
 The bedding in American Airlines business class is a Casper branded, hence the Casper coupon.

 The toiletries were all very small, but the perfect size for use on a flight.
 I have more half-used toiletry bottles than I know what to do with, so the extra small chapstick/lotion/mouthwash was perfect.